Xnrrrrrr/Xnrrrrrr/README.md

 <div align="center">

- 🔷 Working on reverse engineering🔷
+ 🔷 Working on reverse engineering!🔷

  🔷 Language to do list  | **x86 ASSEMBLY,RUBY,RUST**🔷